 With Kite Flight for Peace and Human Rights 2019, FDR Four Freedoms Park becomes more than a beautifully sculpted landscape washed in sun.
-From 11:00 a.m until 4:00 on September 28th, it lifts off as a beacon of joy on Roosevelt Island.
+From 11:00 a.m until 4:00 on September 28th, it lifts off as a beacon of joy and hope on Roosevelt Island.

 Every year, FDR Four Freedoms Park sets kites flying over its landscaped lawn on a day in September.
 Its timed to match up with the International Day of Peace and, locally, with the Roosevelt Island Operating Corporation’s Fall for Arts Festival.